ZigZag557/DarkRP-Addons/entities/job_npc/README.md

 # Warning
 * YOU NEED TO INSTALL job_npc MODULE WITH THIS ENTITY!

-* All of the features of this addon is tested but there might be some bugs/exploits.
-I am not responsible if your server gets errors but let me know any problems you encounter so I can fix it.

 ## Description
   With this addon, server owner can make some jobs only available to people who have passed the test for the job.